Kids Art Camp is HERE! Save 50% on 11 incredible weeks of creative fun for your kids this summer☀️

 Photo by Anna Harpe

-5. Kids Art Room in a Shared Space
+5. Use a Shared Space

+The biggest challenge is typically the need for quick tidying up before meals.
 Try housing art supplies in furniture nearby such as a corner cabinet, hutch, or credenza.
 An art cart also works well.

 Our family has a wall mounted system for storing finished paper artwork temporarily which aids in cleanup.

-6. Kids Craft Room
+6. Kids’ Craft Room

 This is the dream right?
 Maybe you don’t think it’s possible to have your own kids art room.
 But think again!

-Our founder, Jean Van’t Hul turned her dining room into a kids art room and Megan Schiller of The Art Pantry used her enclosed front porch to create an amazing kids art room for her girls.
+Our founder, Jean Van’t Hul turned her dining room into a kids’ art room and Megan Schiller of The Art Pantry used her enclosed front porch to create an amazing kids art room for her girls.
 This is a chance to think outside the box about your space and what it might allow.

 I love this cozy, efficient art space from Teach, Make, Create.
 It just goes to show that a children’s art studio doesn’t need a big footprint to have a big impact.

-More Art Room Ideas for Kids
+More Craft Room Ideas for Kids

-1.8K Shares
+4.0K Shares

 Print